OlliPerikanta/wp-rest-api-course/README.md

-# wp-rest-api-course
+# WP REST API Website

-Repository is for practice and experimentation
+This project is using WordPress REST API to build static website and it is using WordPress as backend technology.